castetsb/pyRobotiqGripper/README.md

 How to Install
 --------------

-(To come soon) Install the pyRobotiqGripper python package using PIP.
+Install the pyRobotiqGripper python package using PIP.

 ```bash